William Thurston: Early life and education

-William Thurston was born in Washington, D.C. to Margaret Thurston (née Martt), a seamstress, and Paul Thurston, an aeronautical engineer.
+William Thurston was born in Washington, D.C., to Margaret Thurston (née Martt), a seamstress, and Paul Thurston, an aeronautical engineer.
 William Thurston suffered from congenital strabismus as a child, causing issues with depth perception.
 His mother worked with him as a toddler to reconstruct three-dimensional images from two-dimensional ones.

 He received his bachelor's degree from New College in 1967 as part of its inaugural class.
 For his undergraduate thesis, he developed an intuitionist foundation for topology.
 Following this, he received a doctorate in mathematics from the University of California, Berkeley under Morris Hirsch, with his thesis Foliations of Three-Manifolds which are Circle Bundles in 1972.

 Career

 After completing his Ph.D., Thurston spent a year at the Institute for Advanced Study, then another year at the Massachusetts Institute of Technology as an assistant professor.

 In 1974, Thurston was appointed a full professor at Princeton University.
 He returned to Berkeley in 1991 to be a professor (1991-1996) and was also director of the Mathematical Sciences Research Institute (MSRI) from 1992 to 1997.
 He was on the faculty at UC Davis from 1996 until 2003, when he moved to Cornell University.

 Thurston was an early adopter of computing in pure mathematics research.
 He inspired Jeffrey Weeks to develop the SnapPea computing program.

 During Thurston's directorship at MSRI, the institute introduced several innovative educational programs that have since become standard for research institutes.

-His Ph.D. students include Danny Calegari, Richard Canary, David Gabai, William Goldman, Benson Farb, Richard Kenyon, Steven Kerckhoff, Yair Minsky, Igor Rivin, Oded Schramm, Richard Schwartz, William Floyd, and Jeffrey Weeks.
+His Ph.D. students include Danny Calegari, Richard Canary, Benson Farb, William Floyd, David Gabai, William Goldman, Richard Kenyon, Steven Kerckhoff, Yair Minsky, Igor Rivin, Oded Schramm, Richard Schwartz, and Jeffrey Weeks.